TakeoO/laravel-service-layer/README.md

 ```

--- Add Service trait to your Controller.php class (if you extend it  with all your controller) or to every controller
+- Add Service trait to your Controller.php class (if you extend it  with all your controllers) or to every controller
  class in which you want to use Service layer

 ## Code